 REF NO. RATIONALE MANAGEMENT ACTIONS RESPONSIBILITY PRIORITY 14 Efficient use of school facilities is a state government priority to support students, carers and the wider community.
 There is a lack of knowledge about existing facilities, or collaboration and shared-use, and a need to centralise facilities in the Southern Midlands.
 Visionary Direction: Establish partnerships with schools and seek greater access and/or maintain current access to sports and recreation facilities at schools.
-Actions: Description: Description of the school of Council High 15 Bagdad, Kempton, Campania and Oatlands are key growth areas in the Southern Midlands.
+Actions: > Collaborate with DECYP School Liaison Coordinators about upgrades to school facilities as a means of improving these community hubs.
+Council High 15 Bagdad, Kempton, Campania and Oatlands are key growth areas in the Southern Midlands.
 There is a growing trend in female participation, and strategic action being taken across many sporting bodies to support youth and female participation.
 Improvements to existing facilities in growth areas, including improving capacity to support youth and female participation will help Southern Midlands meet current and future demands.
 Visionary Direction: Provide equitable access and use of sport and recreation facilities based on identified need, priority and consultation with stakeholders and sporting groups.
-Actions: " Investigate funding in upgrades to Oatlands, Campania, and Kempton.
+Actions: Investigate funding in upgrades to Oatlands, Campania, and Kempton.
 See also Ref No 2 for overhaul of Bagdad sports facilities Council High Ongoing 16 Council resources are spread too thin to respond to needs for upgrading facilities.
 More intensive use of fewer venues will help resource and environmental sustainability, risk management, and overall compliance with safety and building codes.
 Sale of sporting venues that are underutilised, have limited capacity to function as a regional and multiple use venue, and are costly to maintain should be considered.
 Visionary Direction: Rationalise under-utilised assets with no strategic benefit in the long-term to secure efficient and effective use of Council resources and meet current and future community needs.
 Actions: Investigate and consider the option of selling the Colebrook Recreation Ground (or part thereof).
 See also Ref No 13 for rationalisation of assets.
 Consider the options of selling the Woodsdale Recreation Ground or transferring the property to the Woodsdale Football Club.
 See also Ref No 13 for rationalisation of assets.
 Council High